-Maybe the most common complication found in a wrist watch today, besides a date function, is the slightly anachronistic and slightly misnamed chronograph.
-A working definition of a chronograph is simply a watch with the capability to time events of short duration (elapsed time), while also keeping the time of day (which we’ll call conventional time).
+Maybe the most common complication found in luxury watches today, besides a date function, is the slightly anachronistic and slightly misnamed chronograph.
+A working definition of a chronograph is simply a watch with the capability to time events of short duration (elapsed time), while also keeping track of the time of day (which we’ll call conventional time).

 Now we won’t quibble over a name, but just how do these ‘time writers’ actually work?

-The elapsed time of short duration events, usually up to 12 hours (racing laps, scientific experiments, cakes baking in the oven, coffee brewing), is tracked on sub-dials which separately record minutes and hours.
-Seconds are commonly measured on a central sweep seconds hand.
-(The running seconds for conventional time is typically located on a sub-dial.)
+The elapsed time of short duration events, usually up to 12 hours (racing laps, scientific experiments, cakes baking in the oven, coffee brewing, etc.) is tracked on sub-dials which separately record minutes and hours.
+Seconds are commonly measured on a central sweep seconds hand, with the running seconds for conventional time located on a sub-dial.

 Basically, the chronograph portion of a watch movement has to tap into the power and timekeeping portions of the regular watch mechanism.
-As such, it may be a separate module riding on top of a conventional movement, sandwich style.
-Or it may be incorporated into the movement itself.
+As such, it may be a separate module riding on top of a conventional movement, or it may be incorporated into the movement itself.

-As you can guess, very quickly we get into enough permutations that this article could be a book instead.
-So we’ll narrow our look to integrated movements.
+As you can guess, very quickly we get into enough permutations that this article could very well be a book instead.
+So we’ll narrow our look to integrated chronograph movements.

-You can think of the Start/Stop pusher of a chronograph as the button that connects and disconnects the chrono mechanism with the conventional mechanism.
+You can think of the Start/Stop pusher of a chronograph as the button that connects and disconnects the chronograph mechanism with the conventional mechanism.
 The mechanism can do that in either of two ways.
-It can move the elapsed time gearing vertically to engage with the conventional timekeeping mechanism, or it can move the gearing horizontally (here, ‘vertical’ and ‘horizontal’ refer to up/down and ‘from the side,’ respectively, when the movement is lying flat on a table).
+It can move the elapsed time gearing vertically to engage with the conventional timekeeping mechanism, or it can move the gearing horizontally (here, “vertical” and “horizontal” refer to “up/down” and “from the side,” respectively, when the movement is lying flat on a table).

 As we noted above, the Start/Stop pusher engages and disengages the chronograph mechanism.
 Then, when the mechanism is disengaged and the operator wants to zero the chronograph, he pushes the Reset pusher.
-In a column wheel mechanism, the column wheel activates a finger which zeros the chrono hands.
-Similarly, with the cam/lever mechanism, the cam is forced to a ‘home’ position which zeros all chrono hands.
+In a column wheel mechanism, the column wheel activates a finger which zeros the chronograph hands.
+Similarly, with the cam/lever mechanism, the cam is forced to a ‘home’ position which zeros all of the chronograph hands.

-Note what we said: the operator pushes the Reset pusher when the mechanism is disengaged.
-However, with one unique type of chronograph, the operator can activate the Reset pusher and have the chronograph reset while it is running.
+With a traditional chronograph, the operator pushes the Reset pusher when the mechanism is disengaged.
+However, with one unique type of chronograph, the operator can activate the Reset pusher and reset the chronograph while it is still running.
 This is called a flyback chronograph, and it’s useful for timing consecutive events back to back.

-Another type of chronograph is the split seconds chrono.
-This version has two sweeping chrono seconds hands.
-One is able to be stopped with an auxiliary Start/Stop pusher.
-This will allow the user to record the intermediate time, before activating the auxiliary pusher again to allow the stopped hand to instantly catch the other chrono seconds hand, which is still running.
+Another type of chronograph is the split seconds chronograph.
+This version has two sweeping chronograph seconds hands, with one of them able to be stopped with an auxiliary Start/Stop pusher.
+This will allow the user to record the intermediate time, before activating the auxiliary pusher again to allow the stopped hand to instantly catch up to the other chrono seconds hand, which still remains running.